Blog

 Yes.
 Just like a Buyer can represent themselves, so can a Seller.
 If you are involved in a real estate transaction and are not a client of a real estate brokerage, you are considered a Self-Represented Party.
 There are significant risks to representing yourself in a real estate transaction if you ...

-How to Interview a Realtor in a Brief 15 Minute Phone Call You’re about to face one of the largest financial transactions of your lifetime.
+How to Interview a GTA Realtor in a Brief 15 Minute Phone Call You’re about to face one of the largest financial transactions of your lifetime.
 You need to hire a real estate agent and you need them to know their stuff.
-But who’s got the time to spend hours and hours ...
+But who’s got the time to spend hours and ...

 Continue Reading